gethynellis/DataDrivenStoryTelling/Apply Data Story Framework  to Your Data.md

 * Present your  data story in **2 minutes each**.
 * Provide feedback: Was the problem clear?
 Was the CTA compelling?

----

-Participants fill it in as they go.

----

-Would you like me to **design the blank StoryBrand template** (a clean, fill-in-the-boxes visual you can drop into your slide)?